dseacombe/gatsby-foundation-blog/src/content/posts/markdown.md

 Markdown is intended to be as easy-to-read and easy-to-write as is feasible.

-Readability, however, is emphasized above all else.
+Readability, however, is emphasised above all else.
 A Markdown-formatted document should be publishable as-is, as plain text, without looking like it's been marked up with tags or formatting instructions.
 While Markdown's syntax has been influenced by several existing text-to-HTML